cypherpunk-academy/2064/en/030_2064_The Command Center.md

 Lilly got shiny eyes and looked at Marlene.

 Marlene: "No!
 No. No ...
-You're 12.
+You are 12.
-You can't do that.
+You can't go there.
-This is serious.
+Taurus is serious.
-It's not part of the game anymore.
+That is no longer in the secure play area.
-It's part of the defense.
+That's part of the defense.
 The real defense."

-Lilly didn't take her eyes from Marlene.
+Lilly didn't take her eyes off Marlene.

-Lilly: "I know.
-Taurus, the conspiracy, Saruman."
+Lilly: "I know Taurus, the conspiracy, Saruman's hackers."

-Marlene looked at her in amazement: "How do you know?"
+Marlene looked at her in astonishment: "Where from ... do you know that?"

 Lilly: "You write about it in your biography."

-Marlene: "That is not a word about a conspiracy and not a word about Saruman and not a word about Taurus.
+Marlene: "There's not a word about the conspiracy and not a word about Saruman and nothing at all about Taurus.
-That's just a description of what could happen if hackers were trying to invade."
+It's just a description of what could happen if there were hackers trying to invade."

-Lilly looked at Marlene from the corner of her eye: "Come.
-It was apparent that it wasn't just a theory.
+Lilly looked at Marlene from the corner of her eye: "Come on.
+It was clear that it wasn't just theory.
-That was way too concrete.
+That was far too concrete.
 I understood that the first time I read it.
-And I found the rest in the archive of your biography."
+And then I found the rest in the archive of your biography."

+Marlene: "In my archive?
+That's not public.
-Marlene: "You hacked my archive?
-Fuck."
+You hacked my archive?
+Fuck!
+Lilly?"

-Lilly looked down briefly: "Did I do something terrible?
-That wasn't too well protected.
+Lilly looked down briefly: "Hej ... that wasn't soooo well protected.
-If you really wanted no one to get this, then..."
+If you really wanted nobody to get that, then..."

-Marlene: "...it was a private archive, not a vulnerability database..."
+Marlene: "... it was a private archive, not a vulnerability database ..."

-Lilly: "Information that is for everyone."
+Lilly: "There was a lot of information that was for everyone.
+You can't just hold it back like that."

-Marlene: "For all adults!"
+Marlene: "Information for all adults!
+Anyone who wanted it could get it."

+Lilly: "Exactly."

-They looked at each other in the eye.
+They looked into each other's eyes.

-Marlene looked down briefly and then nodded: "Good.
+Marlene looked briefly to the ground and then nodded: "Good.
 Okay.
-Okay.
 You came in on your own, you didn't see any personal information.
 It's okay.
-Did any of that mess with your head?
+Did any of that mess you up?
 Do you have any questions about what you saw there?"

-Lilly got her glowing eyes again: "Thousands."
+Lilly got her shining eyes again: "Thousands."
-She smiled carefully.
+She smiled.

 Marlene: "Lilly!
-I'm serious about this.
+I mean that seriously.
-Some things can be disturbing.
+There are things there that can be disturbing.
+There are people who have suffered traumas because of it.
-Some people have nightmares about it."
+Some of them still have them today."

-Lilly: "I want to know.
+Lilly: "I want to know those things.
-I'm serious.
+Seriously.
-I know the Academy is under constant attack."
+I know that the Academy is under constant attack."

 Marlene stroked her hand over her mouth and closed her eyes.
-She stood with her eyes closed for a while, opened her again, and looked at Lilly seriously:
+She stood with her eyes closed for a while, opened them again and looked at Lilly seriously:
-"Well, then come on to the KCT."
+"Good, then come with me."

-Lilly lifted her arms: "Yep!"
+Lilly tore her arms up: "Yep!"

-Marlene touched the amulet hanging around her neck, muttered something and then clearly said, "Promote Lilly Browdowin to apprentice defense admin."
+Marlene touched the amulet hanging around her neck, mumbled something and then said clearly: "Promote Lilly Browdowin to Defense Administrator Apprentice."

-A red hyper-door appeared to Lilly's right.
+To the right of Lilly appeared a red hyper-door.
-She got scared easily.
+She got a little fright.
 Lilly: "Wow!
-So, quick.
-No fairy for feedback?"
+So, fast.
+Not even a fairy for feedback?"

 Marlene: "Old Linux rule: No news is good news.
-If it works, there's no message.
+If it works, then no message comes.
 Welcome to the defense of the Academy!"

 Lilly breathed deeply: "Wow!"

-Marlene pointed to the door, and Lilly walked through.
+Marlene pointed to the door and Lilly walked through.
+There was a slight purple twitch of light, and she was gone.
 Marlene followed her.